 No matter how excellent the advice of your product finder is, it needs to be seen and used to make a real impact on your online store.
 That's why it's extremely important to draw attention to your guided selling apps in all the right places.
 This is how you ensure you will actually reach every customer in doubt on your website.

 Curious whether your product finder is getting enough exposure?
-This article explains you how to analyse your current exposure and if you are performing well compared to our benchmarks.
+This article explains how to analyse your current exposure and if you are performing well compared to our benchmarks.

 1. Embed your product finder on multiple pages